steelemeg/CS361_image_microservice/README.md

 Relies on a hosted instance of CloudAMQP/RabbitMQ.
 The service details are controlled using the CLOUDAMQP_URL environment variable.
 Relies on the Google API Client for Python.
 This can be installed as follows:
    - pip install google-api-python-client
-   - OR use requirements files appropriate for the environment (Heroku, etc).
+   - Or requirements files appropriate for the environment (Heroku, etc).

 Connects to a Google custom search engine; the API key is stored in the GOOGLE_CSKEY environment variable.